Vivek Malek: MOBUCK$

-Malek has pushed legislators to expand the capacity of the MOBUCK$ low interest loan program, which closed 2023 applications early due to high demand.
+Malek has advocated to expand the capacity of the MOBUCK$ low interest loan program, which closed 2023 applications early due to high demand.
 When the program opened with $119 million in available funds on January 2, all funds were allocated within six hours, reflecting the high interest from applicants facing rising interest rates.
 Malek has championed the program's expansion, and House Bill 1803 was passed in 2024 to increase MOBUCK$ funding from $800 million to $1.2 billion.
-Malek emphasized that the program acts as a buffer against inflation, allowing businesses to grow and contribute to Missouri’s economy.